ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 use some IDEs like [Intellij](https://www.jetbrains.com/idea/) and [Visual Studio Code](https://code.visualstudio.com/) to expand my toolbox... and always, I come back to ViM.
-Despite the simulator plugins available for those IDEs, they do not fully simulates the behavior and that's quite a shame.
+Despite the simulator plugins available for those IDEs, they do not fully simulate the behavior and that's quite a shame.

 # What do I need